cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [SocketSomeone/nestjs-resilience](https://github.com/SocketSomeone/nestjs-resilience) - 🛡️ A module for improving the reliability and fault-tolerance of your NestJS applications
+- [berstend/straightforward](https://github.com/berstend/straightforward) - 🏴 A straightforward forward-proxy written in Node.js.
 - [morintd/prismock](https://github.com/morintd/prismock) - A mock for PrismaClient, dedicated to unit testing.
 - [jeremydaly/dynamodb-toolbox](https://github.com/jeremydaly/dynamodb-toolbox) - A simple set of tools for working with Amazon DynamoDB and the DocumentClient
 - [react-monaco-editor/react-monaco-editor](https://github.com/react-monaco-editor/react-monaco-editor) - Monaco Editor for React.